 Whether the router is designed for DSL or cable-based broadband, the four Ethernet ports are used for wired devices with a matching port or adapter.
 These can include desktops, laptops, HDTVs, gaming consoles, printers, and more.
 If you want the most out of your broadband connection, using these ports for your hardware is the best option, especially if the ports support speeds of up to one gigabit per second (aka gigabit Ethernet).

-But not everyone wants to line Ethernet cables all over their house, and that’s where the router comes in.
-It’s a stand-alone device that connects to an Ethernet port on the modem, and “routes” networking/internet traffic to its connected devices.
+The router is a stand-alone device that connects to an Ethernet port on the modem, and “routes” networking/internet traffic to its connected devices.
 Routers typically have a dedicated, color-coded Ethernet port that it uses to physically connect to the router (WAN, or Wide Area Network), and four additional Ethernet ports for wired devices (LAN or Local Area Network).